lomorage/homepage/content/installation.md

   <img width="50%" src="/img/installation/balenaEtcher.png">
 </p>

-After flushing the image, insert the microSD into Raspberry Pi board, connect USB hard drive with Raspberry Pi, plug in a network cable, plug in the power supply, turn on the power and wait a few seconds for the system boot.
+After flushing the image, insert the microSD into Raspberry Pi board, connect USB hard drive with Raspberry Pi, plug in a network cable, plug in the power supply, turn on the power and wait a few minutes for system boot.

 ### iOS